 This strain responds favourable to a moderate delayed release supplementation applied before casing.
 It improves the quality and yield.

 Brown strains are very susceptible for watering mistakes, therefore it is advisable to use a good water holding casing soil with a coarse structure.
 Too fine casing, results in over pinning and small mushrooms.
-Cac’ing with incubated compost or the use of CMS cac’ing spawn in the casing with the C 9 variety will give greater accuracy of crop timing and less uniformity of the first flush.
+Cac’ing with incubated compost or the use of CMS cac’ing spawn in the casing with the FB33 variety will give greater accuracy of crop timing and less uniformity of the first flush.